 - Suited for more serious tasks, including hunting and study of nocturnal animals

 - Recognition and detection range are considerably longer

-- They are a happy medium of price and clarity
+- Happy median of price and clarity

-- A good choice for hunters especially those who hunt over longer ranges
+- A good choice for hunters, especially those who hunt over longer ranges

 - An ideal choice for security professionals who work primarily at night